Super Mario World: Reception

-Nintendo has sold 20.61 million copies of the game worldwide, making it the best-selling game for the SNES.
+Super Mario World has sold 20.61 million copies worldwide, making it the best-selling SNES game.
 In the United States, Super Mario Advance 2 for the Game Boy Advance sold 2.5 million copies and earned $74 million in revenue by August 2006.
 During the period between January 2000 and August 2006, it became the second highest-selling portable game in the United States.

 Super Mario World received critical acclaim.
 In December 2019, review aggregator GameRankings ranked Super Mario World as the 78th highest-rated game of all time, with an aggregate score of 94% based on nine reviews.

-The visuals and presentation were two of the most praised aspects of the game.
+The visuals and presentation were two of the most praised aspects.
 After its release, Rob Swan of Computer and Video Games noted that the graphics were an excellent example of what the then-new SNES was capable of, while in the same review, Paul Glancey similarly remarked that the visuals were stunning, and he was grateful the game came free with the console.
-Four reviewers echoed this in Electronic Gaming Monthly, but commented that the game took little advantage of the SNES's capabilities compared to other games available for the system.
-Retrospective reviewers agreed the game's visuals were still of a high quality.
-Karn Bianco from Cubed3 enjoyed the game's relaxed visual style, and praised Nintendo for keeping everything "nice and simple" designing a game perfect for children.
-IGNs Lucas Thomas heralded the game as a significant leap over the visuals of the 8-bit era, but in retrospect felt it did not distinguish itself from being a graphically-upgraded continuation of its predecessor, Super Mario Bros.
-3. In contrast, Frédéric Goyon of Jeuxvideo.com thought the game brought out the full potential of the SNES (albeit less so than Donkey Kong Country), and Nadia Oxford from USGamer also felt the game was a less rigid version of its predecessor.
-AllGames Skyler Miller and Alex Navarro of GameSpot both praised the game's well-drawn characters, colourful visuals and pleasing animation.
+Four reviewers echoed this in Electronic Gaming Monthly, but wrote that it took little advantage of the SNES's capabilities compared to other games available for the system.
+Retrospective reviewers agreed the visuals were still of a high quality.
+Karn Bianco from Cubed3 enjoyed the relaxed visual style, and praised Nintendo for keeping everything "nice and simple" designing a game perfect for children.
+IGNs Lucas Thomas said it was a significant leap over the visuals of the 8-bit era, but in retrospect felt it did not distinguish itself from being a graphically-upgraded continuation of its predecessor, Super Mario Bros.
+3. In contrast, Frédéric Goyon of Jeuxvideo.com thought Super Mario World brought out the potential of the SNES (albeit less so than Donkey Kong Country), and Nadia Oxford from USGamer also felt it was a less rigid version of its predecessor.
+AllGames Skyler Miller and Alex Navarro of GameSpot both praised the characters, colourful visuals and animation.
 Morgan Sleeper of Nintendo Life said Super Mario World was the "graphical holy grail" that retro-styled games aspire to, and he insisted that its design holds up well today.